 We aspire to expand diversity in the research workforce.
 One of the ways we are fostering diversity is through the Diversity Supplement Program.
-The diversity supplement is a bridge towards independence for promising researchers from backgrounds underrepresented in biomedical research.
+The diversity supplement provides bridging support towards independence for promising researchers from backgrounds underrepresented in biomedical research.

 Benefits of the Diversity Supplement Program

-- cover the full cost for the applicant along with supply cost
+- Covers the full cost for the applicant along with supply cost

-- provide up to two years of salary support for candidates as they gather preliminary data to apply for their own independent research awards
+- Provides up to two years of salary support for candidates as they gather preliminary data to apply for their own independent research awards

 How to Apply

 To apply for a supplement, a candidate must be supported by their institution and provide, as part of the application, the documents set forth by the funding announcement, PA-20-222.
 NIDDK specific Instructions and information can be found on the Research Supplements to Promote Diversity in Health-Related Research page.

 Applications that fare the best have several things in common.